zhiyig/MarsGuo-repository/README.md

 # Portfolio
-This is my public portfolios for Telling Stories with Data at CMU!/ https://zhiyig.github.io/MarsGuo-repository/
+This is my public portfolios for Telling Stories with Data at CMU!\
+https://zhiyig.github.io/MarsGuo-repository/

 # About Me